ChristopherMNeal/role-playing-game/README.md

 ## Description

-_This project was created for Epicodus bootcamp to show proficiency in.
-The application is for .
-The user can ._
+_This project was created for Epicodus bootcamp to show proficiency in npm and webpack.
+The user can play a fighting game as an 80s highschooler._

 ## Setup/Installation Requirements